jondgoodwin/cone/PLAN.md

 To make this easier:

-- Do not implementation values/code, but still generate public names, for imported modules
+- For imported modules, do not generate implementation values/code, but still generate public names
 - Improve name mangling for modules, types, generic and overloaded functions
 - Improve the congo build tool to build the standard and other libraries, and then link them in to executable programs
 - Implement full name folding behavior for modules, including special-case handling for core library and single-type modules